-We acknowledge and appreciate just how stressful it can be when you are coming to hospital for a procedure.
+We acknowledge and appreciate how stressful it can be when you are coming to hospital for a procedure.
 Please let our admission nurses know about any special needs, requests, and/or specific goals for your care.
+Throughout your admission, we will make every effort to incorporate "What Matters to You".
 It may be as simple as requesting a medical certificate.

 We encourage you to be actively involved in all treatment decisions and your care.
 It is important that you feel the information we are providing you is correct, appropriate, and acceptable to your needs.
 We call this "shared decision making" and believe this helps keep you safe.
-If you do not understand the information, please do not hesitate to ask us to explain it again in language that you will understand.
+If you do not understand the information, please do not hesitate to ask us to explain it again in a language that you will understand.

-It is very important that you understand what is happening to you so we encourage you to ask guestions.
+It is very important that you understand what is happening to you so we encourage you to ask questions.